 Those familiar with the traditional version are usually slightly confused starting off because the ranking of hands in Three Card is different.
 Highest possible is a straight flush, which is obviously better than a regular one.
 Also, most are disappointed to learn “Royals” don’t exist in this adaptation.

-Once seated the person is presented with three vertically-aligned betting spots.
-Before the deal starts, some places require placing an ante in the center, to wager against the dealer.
-Others give the option not to match the hand against the House and instead bet on getting a minimum of one pair, referred to as the “Pairs Plus” route.
-One or both can usually be found commonly at casinos.
+Once seated, three vertically-aligned playing spots are presented, with some places requiring an ante in the center to go against the dealer before action begins.
+Others give the option not to challenge the House and instead stake getting a minimum of one pair, referred to as Pairs Plus.
+One or both styles can commonly be found regardless of destination.

-The Pairs Plus bet requires a pair or higher to win, striking the dealers hand irrelevant.
-The true odds of obtaining at least a pair are 4 to 1 and the payout will be lower than true odds.
-Additionally, the “Ante Bonus” payouts for 3 of a kind, flushes and straights.
-These are simply added rewards from the House to incentivize people, so additional cash is not required in order to qualify for them.
+Pairs Plus requires a pair or higher to win, rendering dealer hands irrelevant.
+True odds of obtaining at least a pair are 4 to 1, however, payouts will be at a lower percentage, with Ante Bonuses awarding 3 of a kinds, flushes and straights.
+These are simply added incentives for patronage, so supplementary chips are not required to qualify.

-The majority of operators outside the country use the name christened by Derek Webb and shell out royalties to either him or Shuffle Master to have tables properly listed and identified.
-Alternatively, “Tri Card Poker” is used by some USA betting websites to refer to this title, in order to avoid paying for the trademark of the official game.
+The majority of operators outside England use the name christened by Derek Webb and shell out royalties to either him or Shuffle Master to have tables properly listed and identified.
+Alternatively, Tri Card Poker is used by some USA online casinos to refer to this attraction in order to avoid paying for the official trademark.